symfony/symfony-docs/book/doctrine/orm.rst

 table.

 .. index::
-   single: Queries; Doctrine
    single: Doctrine ORM; Queries;

 Queries
 ~~~~~~~

 As you have already seen, working with single objects is straight forward and
 easy with the entity manager.
-But how to query a set of objects.
+But how to query a set of objects?
 As every
 operation this is done via the entity manager.
 So let us change the delete
-action from the previous example to use a Query instead of loading the object
+action from the previous example to use a query instead of loading the object
 and afterwards delete it.

 .. code-block:: php